TomShlesinger/Different_coral_population_trajectories/README.md

-This repository includes data and code associated with the paper published in the Journal of Animal Ecology (2021) titled:
+This repository includes data and R scripts associated with the paper published in the Journal of Animal Ecology (2021) titled:

 # Different population trajectories of two reef-building corals with similar life-history traits